pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-11-multiple-ssh-keys-for-multiple-bitbucket-github-accounts.md

 ## Add new keys to SSH agent

 To make use of just created keys, we need to add them to `ssh-agent`, a program that holds private keys used for public authentication.
-The `ssh-agent` is probably running in the background in your operating system, but just in case lets turn it on and add new keys to it using `ssh-add`.
+The `ssh-agent` is probably running in the background of your operating system, but just in case lets turn it on and add new keys to it using `ssh-add`.

 ```
 eval "$(ssh-agent -s)"